-Welcome at the website of the Natural Sciences and Engineering Sciences Ethics Committee of the faculties Engineering Technology and Science and Technology.
-This Committee facilitates and monitors the ethical conduct of all research involving beings in the faculties Engineering Technology and Science and Technology.
+Welcome at the website of the Natural Sciences and Engineering Sciences Ethics Committee.
+This Committee facilitates and monitors the ethical conduct of all research in the field of the Natural Sciences and Engineering Sciences domain.

 The Ethics Committee advises on ethical issues related to research projects involving human beings, human of animal materials including cells and cell lines, genetically modified organisms, or so called 'dual use' research where the product of the research could be utilized for harmful purposes, such as military use.
 If you plan to do research involving any of the above-mentioned materials or subjects that has not been previously approved by the Biological Safety Officer (Ir.
 Ilja Sitters), and/or use potentially sensitive data about individuals, groups or organizations, you have to submit your proposal for ethical assessment by the EC.